ngworker/lumberjack/README.md

 export class AppModule {}
 ```

-Or using the Module-less API.
+Or using the standalone API.

 ```typescript
 import { bootstrapApplication } from '@angular/platform-browser';